www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/projects/2025-02-28-sigma-grind-from-march-4th-to-march-16th.md

     * [x] Delete obsolete SolutionCalculators.
     * [x] Delete `net.splitcells.gel.ui.Editor`.
     * [x] Delete SolutionParameters.
-    * [ ] Move ANTLR parser to `net.splitcells.dem.source`, in order to isolate Java legacy code.
+    * [o] Move ANTLR parser to `net.splitcells.dem.source`, in order to isolate Java legacy code. -> This is not required right now.
-    * [ ] Visualize error location.
+    * [x] Visualize error location.
 Currently, `*Description.toString()` has no visualization of its content.
-      The visualization of each description should correspond with the fitting user input part.
+    * [x] The visualization of each description should also contain the corresponding fitting user input part.
-    * [ ] Test unified backend.
+    * [x] Test unified backend.
 * [ ] [Port Network worker exection to Java.](../compatibility-portability-and-adaptability/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md)
     * [ ] Try to get the deployment to the live server working via a Java based Network worker execution.
     * [ ] Create unit tests for the Java based Network worker execution.